Skip to main content

 The stern spring prevents the boat moving astern as soon as the stern has made contact with the quay (normally via a fender).
 The rudder force will, however, not work in the same way as for the bow spring, and the helm can therefore be kept in neutral position all the time.
 The engine power will try to pull the boat astern against the spring and the boat will start to turn around the pivot point where the spring has been made fast.

-‘Springing’ the Boat Around a Corner
+‘Springing’ the boat around a corner

-When you want to go astern ‘around a corner’ and get the bow up into the wind or into a current, you may rig along stern spring led back onboard.
+When you want to go astern ‘around a corner’ and get the bow up into the wind or into a current, you may rig a long stern spring led back onboard.
+Let go the other mooring lines and start going astern out of the berth while the crew, holding the boat clear of the pontoon, ease out on the spring.

-Let go the other mooring lines and start going astern out of the berth while the crew eases out on the spring.
 When the boat is well clear of the berth, the crew locks the spring (2).
 The boat will now turn into the wind (or the current).
 Continue going astern until the bow is close enough to the wind.
 Then go forwards and out while the crew quickly pulls in the spring.

 © Not to be reproduced without written permission from Fernhurst Books Limited.